t-hamano/enable-responsive-image/README.md

 **⚒️⚒️⚒️ Note: This plugin is under development.
 Disruptive changes may be made without notice.
 We recommend that you do not use this plugin on your production site. ⚒️⚒️⚒️**

-WordPress plugin that adds settings to the Image block to display different images depending on the width of the screen on the front end.
+WordPress plugin that adds settings to the Image block to display different images depending on the width of the screen.

 ## Screenshot